Seville, Spain – Rich Culture, Flamenco, festivals and a vivid nightlife

 Taxi service is also quite common.

-Most major sites are situated within walking distance and are easily accessible by foot.
+Most major sites are within walking distance and easily accessible by foot.